teresafranxman97/web-sprint-challenge-single-page-applications-webpt25/README.md

 1. How would you explain form validation to someone who has never programmed before?

-    A: Form Validation is a way for the developer to
+    A: Form Validation is a simply a way for us as developers to

 1. In 1-2 sentences, define end to end testing.